How To Train For a 5k (And Love It) + 5k Training Plan

 Watching your body strengthen and achieve things you’ve never done before will build your self-confidence, uplift your mood, and make you proud of yourself.

-How To Train For a 5k (And Love It) + 5k Training Plan 1
+How To Train For a 5K: A 4-Week Training Plan For Beginners 1

-Likewise, rest days are essential and should not be compromised!
+Likewise, rest days are essential to avoid injury and burnout and should not be compromised, ever.

-Your body is going through a lot – and needs time to recover and heal, so it’ll be stronger the next time.
+Your body is going through a lot and needs enough time to recover and heal between running days.
+Honor those rest days and put your feet up.

 Step 1: Sign Up for a Race